We also rated California as the best state to build a National Park and ski trip from.

 The Most Difficult California Ski Resorts

-The two most difficult ski resorts in California are in the Lake Tahoe area.
-Palisades (formerly Squaw Valley) and Heavenly are both very steep and very big resorts with a lot of expert-level trails.
+Heavenly, located in Lake Tahoe, is both very steep and very large, and has few beginner-level trails.
 Mammoth and June are only 21 miles apart, which allows you to build a very easy trip between the two.

 The Easiest Ski Resorts in California